syncfusion-content/wpf-docs/wpf/TabExt/Getting-Started.md

 ## Working with tab close button

-TabControl allows end-users to close the tabs where close button can be displayed in tab control common for all tabitem's or in the header of indivitual tabitem header based on [TabControlExt.CloseButtonType](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~CloseButtonType.html) property.
+TabControl allows end-users to close the tabs where close button can be displayed in tab control common for all tabitem's or in the header of individual tabitem header based on [TabControlExt.CloseButtonType](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~CloseButtonType.html) property.

 If you want to enable or disable the close button, you can use [TabItemExt.CanClose](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabItemExt~CanClose.html) property.
 If you want to hide or visible the close button, you can use [TabItemExt.CloseButtonState](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabItemExt~CloseButtonState.html) property.